HHTseng/video-classification/README.md

 ![alt text](./fig/kayaking.gif)

 [UCF101](http://crcv.ucf.edu/data/UCF101.php) has total 13,320 videos from 101 actions.
-Videos have various lengths in time (frames) and different sizes in 2d height and width; the shortest is of 28 frames.
+Videos have various time lengths (frames) and different 2d image size; the shortest is 28 frames.

 To avoid painful video preprocessing like frame extraction and conversion using [OpenCV](https://opencv.org/) or [FFmpeg](https://www.ffmpeg.org/), here I used a preprocessed dataset from [feichtenhofer](https://github.com/feichtenhofer/twostreamfusion) directly.
 If you want to convert or extract video frames from scratch, here are some nice tutorials:
   - https://pythonprogramming.net/loading-video-python-opencv-tutorial/
   - https://www.pyimagesearch.com/2017/02/06/faster-video-file-fps-with-cv2-videocapture-and-opencv/